Healthcare Training Institute - Quality Education since 1979

 As you can see, there is no real rationality to Hilene’s fears.
 Through subsequent education of the disease and exposure sessions, Hilene’s fear of cancer soon lessened.

-On this track we presented three types of phobias which result in anxiety.
+In this section we presented three types of phobias which result in anxiety.
 These were simple phobias; blood-injury phobias; and illness phobias.

-On the next track, we will examine the three substances that panic disorder clients misuse most commonly: caffeine; illicit drugs; and alcohol.
+In the next section, we will examine the three substances that panic disorder clients misuse most commonly: caffeine; illicit drugs; and alcohol.